KarmaChanZwei/3gpp_contribution_download/README.md

 # 3gpp_contribution_download

+For CMCC RAN2 Team

-Download contributions on 3GPP server listed in TDoc_List_XXXX.xlsx, archive and rename them, useful in pre-meeting Tdoc review.
+Download contributions on 3GPP server listed in TDoc_List_XXXX.xlsx, archive and rename them, useful in pre-meeting Tdoc review. dw2.py will rename the Tdoc to "TDocNo Source". dw3.py will rename the Tdoc to "TDocNo Source Title", with filename check for windows.
+NOTE: Windows has a 260 character limitation on MAX_PATH.
+It is recommended to use dw2.py if TDoc is co-signed with multiple companies.
+Anyway, it's your choice.

 How to use:
   1. Install Windows Terminal, https://learn.microsoft.com/zh-cn/windows/terminal/.